-There are two main aspects:
+There are three main aspects:

-- An individual programme of professional development and monitoring; - Assessment against national Teachers' Standards.
+- An individual programme of professional development and monitoring; - Assessment against national Teachers' Standards. - The opportunity to participate in the Early Career Framework

-The induction period lasts for three school terms.
+The induction period lasts for three full school terms.
 Although progress during induction will not affect Qualified Teacher Status, NQTs must complete the induction successfully to continue teaching in a maintained school or non-maintained school in England.